borregaio/special-system/README.md

 ## Deployment

-The deployed version of the Caros Borrega Portfolio Website can be accessed [here](https://borregaio.github.io/special-system/).
+The deployed version of the Carlos Borrega Portfolio Website can be accessed [here](https://borregaio.github.io/special-system/).

 ## Key Objectives